-- a substantial portion of our net cash flow from operations must be dedicated to debt service and will not be available for other purposes; - our ability to obtain additional debt financing in the future for working capital is reduced; - our ability to fund capital expenditures or acquisitions may be limited; - our ability to react to changes in the industry and economic conditions generally may be limited.
+- a portion of net cash flow from operations must be dedicated to debt service and will not be available for other purposes; - our ability to obtain additional debt financing in the future for working capital is reduced; - our ability to fund capital expenditures or acquisitions may be limited; and - our ability to react to changes in the industry and economic conditions generally may be limited.

-In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$8.4 million, plus an additional \$273,000 of accrued interest, for a performance based earn out and future supply of produce.
-Of this amount, \$4.7 million relates to the earn out from fiscal years 2001 and 2000 that is due to be paid in fiscal year 2002 for which no interest will accrue during fiscal year 2002 based on a signed agreement between us and the payee.
+In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$1.2 million for the future supply of produce.
+This amount is scheduled to be paid during the third quarter of fiscal year 2005.

-Our ability to service this indebtedness will depend on our future performance, which will be affected by prevailing economic conditions and financial, business and other factors, some of which are beyond our control.
+Our ability to service this indebtedness and these future payments will depend on our future performance, which will be affected by prevailing economic conditions and financial, business and other factors, some of which are beyond our control.
 If we are unable to service this debt, we would be forced to pursue one or more alternative strategies such as selling assets, restructuring or refinancing our indebtedness or seeking additional equity capital, which might not be successful and which could substantially dilute the ownership interest of existing shareholders.